Tanner-Eischen/MessageAI/README.md

 - Flutter team for the amazing framework
 - Supabase for the backend infrastructure
+- OpenAI for AI capabilities
 - Community contributors

 ---

-Made with ❤️ using Flutter and Supabase
+Made with ❤️ using Flutter, Supabase, and AI